Shaurya2k06/wpl-miniproject/sneaker_shop/README.md

-## 👨‍💻 Authors
+##  Authors

-Krrish,Pranav and Shaurya.
+Krrish, Pranav and Shaurya.